nathsagar96/spring-boot-blog/README.md

-# WordSmith
+# Word Smith

-WordSmith is a powerful backend service for managing posts, comments, and categories for a blog site.
+Word Smith is a powerful backend service for managing posts, comments, and categories for a blog site.
 This RESTful API provides comprehensive functionality for user management, authentication, and content creation.

 ## Table of Contents